Elena Skuin: Biography

 In 1951 Elena Skuin leave teaching and move to work under contracts with LenIzo (Commercial Association of Leningrad Artists) as an artist of painting.
 It was during this period of still life is establishing itself as the leading genre in her work.
 This is evidenced by the work shown at the Spring exhibitions of Leningrad artists in 1954 and 1955 years, and the Autumn exhibitions in 1956 and 1958 years.
 Still lifes with flowers and fruits that are painted by her in this period were frankly fictional, masterfully orchestrated, elegant and solemn talking about the fullness and joy of life.

 In 1960s Elena Skuin made some creative journeys in search of material for paintings, including her native Kuban land.
 Their results led to numerous sketches done from the life, also paintings "Tobacco of Kuban", "In horticulture" (both 1962), "Tobacco", "Garden Still Life" (both 1964), and others, as well as turn in the manner of her painting.
 After trips to the Kuban tonal painting techniques are giving way to decorative painting.
 The leading place in her works is given color spot, specifying the character of the composition.
 For her manners are typical of a bright saturated colors, exquisite color relationships, broad painting, decorative and upbeat attitude.

 A peak of her decorative painting comes in the works of 1971 "Dark-blue buckets", and "Still Life with red balloons".
 Here the color spot conveys the shape of objects with modeling just one silhouette.
 The brevity decision created at the same time a wide range of associations.
 A color of objects, ordinary and familiar, becomes self-sufficient, and received semi-mystical importance, with a deep richness of overtones, with a broad associative, emotional content.
 Among her famous paintings of this period are "Still Life with Quince", "Still Life with Fish" (both 1961), "Begonia", "Watering can and Roses" (both 1964), "Violets" (1965), "Still Life with Jug and persimmon", "Blue Still Life" (both 1968), "The branch of the Apricot Tree" (1968), "Wistarias", "Lacemaker" (both 1969), "Evening Primrose and Cyclamen" (1971), "Favorite profession.
 Florists" (1975), "Lilacs", "The Apple Tree in Blossom" (both 1980), and others.

-In 1970s Elena Skuin lot works in watercolor.
-Such works as "Still Life with bluebell" (1969), "Old English china and pineapple" (1971), "Red Corner" (1974), and others can be attributed her as outstanding master of watercolors.
-Owning a variety of watercolor techniques, she created a vivid memorable images close contemporary of the objective world, passing its aesthetic value and giving warmth things that make our everyday environment.
+During the 1970s, Elena Skuin produced a significant body of work in watercolor.
+Paintings such as Still Life with Bluebell (1969), Old English China and Pineapple (1971), and Red Corner (1974) exemplify her skill in the medium and have contributed to her recognition as a master of watercolor.
+Employing a wide range of techniques, she created vivid and memorable images that reflect the contemporary world, conveying its aesthetic qualities while giving everyday objects a sense of warmth.